How to report an accident at work

 Certain specified accidents – like fractures, amputations and loss of consciousness, to name just a few – must be reported under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 For a comprehensive list of what needs to be reported, head here.

-Your six-step guide
+Your six-step guide to reporting an accident at work

 1. The person